Compensatory Damages in Personal Injury Cases

 How Plaintiff’s Actions (or Inaction) Can Affect a Damages Award

-In some cases, an injured person’s role in causing an accident — or their inaction after being injured — can diminish the amount of damages available in a personal injury case.
+In some cases, an injured person’s role in causing an accident — or their inaction after being injured — can diminish the number of damages available in a personal injury case.

 Contributory negligence.
 In the small handful of states that follow the concept of “contributory negligence” for personal injury lawsuits, you may not be able to recover any compensation at all if you’re deemed partially to blame for the accident.

 After the accident: failure to mitigate damages.
 The law in most states expects plaintiffs in personal injury cases to take reasonable steps to minimize or “mitigate” the financial impact of the harm caused by the accident.
 If an injured plaintiff just sits back and rests on their proverbial laurels when it isn’t reasonable to do so (by failing to get necessary medical treatment after an accident, and making their injuries much worse, for example) a damages award might be significantly reduced.
-(For more information on defense strategies that can counter an injury
+(For more information on defense strategies that can counter an injury.
+Car service to and from the doctor office.